 Teaching kids to think critically and creatively, and giving them a space for wonder and curiosity to inspire a love of learning.

-As it should be, the library truly is the “community” space in our school.
-Students use it not only in the traditional sense of book borrowing, but also as a place to sit, read and study; meet with a teacher for help; collaborate with other students; work on projects; use the iPads, or simply contemplate.
-In addition to an ever-expanding collection of excellent books for students of all ages and reading levels, educational board games, and multimedia resources, the library also features a smart board and an Apple TV, enabling teachers to use this space creatively.
+The Village School library truly is the “community” space in our school.
+Students use it not only in the traditional sense of book borrowing, but also as a place to sit, read and study; meet with a teacher for help; collaborate with other students; work on projects; or simply contemplate.
+In addition to a rich and diverse collection of excellent books for students of all ages and reading levels, educational board games, and multimedia resources, the library also features a smart board and an Apple TV, enabling teachers to use this space creatively.

-The goals of our library and technology instruction include instilling a love of reading, enhancing classroom lessons, teaching critical library skills, media and technology skills, and information literacy and digital citizenship.
-A highlight for most students is checking out books at the end of class!
+The goals of our library and technology instruction include instilling a love of reading; enhancing classroom lessons; teaching research and media skills; and teaching information literacy and digital citizenship.
+A highlight for many students is checking out books at the end of library class!

 MUSIC